 - 1. Participation on treatment team rounds. - 2.
 Attendance at departmental Grand Rounds and service case conferences. - 3.
 Participation in individual treatment sessions under supervision. - 4.
 Participation in family therapy sessions under supervision. - 5.
-Formal presentation on a relevant topic with inclusion of any medical laws which may affect patient care. - 6.
-Complete three full H&P including write-up, presentation to (attending, fellow or resident for review). - 7.
+Formal presentation on a relevant topic with inclusion of any medical laws that may affect patient care. - 6.
+Complete daily progress notes and presentations to attending, fellow, or resident for review. - 7.
 Complete two (2) days of weekend rounding. - 8.
 If taken prior to psychiatry clerkship, view MSE pre-course module.